bsmith89/snakemake-boise/README.md

 2. Perform an analysis on this data file.
 3. Write the analysis results to a new file.
 4. Plot a graph of the analysis results.
-5. Save the graph as an image, so we can put it in a paper.
+5. Save the graph as an image, so we can publish it.

-## Writing a script to do our analysis [10 minutes]
+## Writing a script to do our analysis [5 minutes]

-Running this pipeline for one book is pretty easy using the command-line.
+Running this pipeline for one book is relatively simple using the command-line.
 But once the number of files and the number of steps in the pipeline expands, this can turn into a lot of work.
 Plus, no one wants to sit and wait for a command to finish, even just for 30